tomas-ravalli/fcb-smart-booking/README.md

 ## Architecture

 The general workflow is as follows:
-1.  **Data Sources** are ingested, focusing on historical `Seient Lliure` patterns and contextual match data.
+1.  **Data Sources** are ingested, focusing on historical `Club Members App` patterns and contextual match data.
 2. The **Forecasting Engine** generates a seat availability forecast that is delivered as a recommendation to the Ticketing Manager.
 3. The **Ticketing Manager** reviews the forecast, applies a safety buffer, and pushes the final, approved inventory to the **Ticketing System**.